Vadym-Ozi/Online-Book-Store/docs/CONTRIBUTING.md

 2. Create a new topic branch on your local forked copy.
 Its name must respect the git flow branch naming convention.
 You can name it `feat/[NAME_OF_YOUR_FEATURE]` or `fix/[NAME_OF_YOUR_FIX]`.
 To create a new branch for your feature or your fix, please run `git checkout -b [NAME_OF_YOUR_BRANCH]` and follow the steps.
-3. Before committing any change, install [**Husky hooks**](https://typicode.github.io/husky/get-started.html) with `npm i`.
-Hooks will ensure that your branch name, commit, code quality and tests respect the project conventions and rules.
-4. Push your topic branch up to your fork.
+3. Push your topic branch up to your fork.
 Don't forget to add *Tests*.
-5. [**Open a Pull Request**](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with a clear title and description against the `master` branch.
+4. [**Open a Pull Request**](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) with a clear title and description against the `master` branch.

 ## 🆕 Commit Messages